moreequalanimals/moreequalanimals.github.io/_posts/2020-10-14-why-more-equal-animals.md

 ---
-title: Why I named my blog 'More Equal Animals'?
+title: Why I named my blog 'More Equal Animals'
 tags: government
 desc: In Animal Farm, some animals are more equal than others which contradicted the intent of their animal utopia.
 This blog is about designing a true democracy that actually makes us more equal without the pitfalls of Animal Farm.
 comments: true